Mozu/mozu-node-sdk/README.md

 ### Handling Responses

-All API calls return a Promise, specifically either a native Promise where available, or a [When](https://github.com/cujojs/when) Promise.
+All API calls return a Promise, specifically either a native Promise where available, or a shimmed Promise.
 Promises are one of the most standard and popular ways of handling asynchronous code in JavaScript.
 The Promise represents an "eventual value".
 It's an object which is either pending, resolved (success) or rejected (failure).
 You can attach handlers to it using the standard `.then(onResolved, onRejected)` method.

 Crucially, promises can be chained.
 Inside a promise handler, you can return a promise in order to produce a promise that will only resolve once both the inner and outer promise have.